Florida Department of Health in Monroe County

 Mary has been an employee of the State of Florida since 1990.
 She began as Staff Counsel for the 16th Judicial Circuit’s Guardian ad Litem Program.
 In 1992, Mary became the Director of the GAL Program, with administrative responsibility for daily supervision of case coordinators, staff counsel, and clerical personnel, as well as recruitment, training, and supervision of 50 – 60 lay volunteer child advocates.
 From 1995 to 2005, Mary served as Family Court Manager, General Magistrate, and Mediator for the 16th Judicial Circuit.
 From 2005 – 2008, Mary served as Trial Court Administrator for the 16th Judicial Circuit, and was responsible for the day-to-day operations and functions of all Courts throughout Monroe County.

 Mary received her Juris Doctor degree from Marquette University Law School in 1983, and a Bachelor of Arts, with Honors, from the University of Wisconsin-Madison, in 1979.
 She was admitted to practice in the Wisconsin Bar in 1983, and in Florida in 1987.

-Director of Community Health Improvement & Planning, Donna Noel Stayton, M.A.
+Community Health Improvement & Planning Director, Donna Noel Stayton, M.A.

 Donna Stayton has worked for the Florida Department of Health since 2007.
 In her current role, she provides guidance and direction to staff in Emergency Preparedness, Community Health Improvement, Tobacco Prevention, Environmental Health, and Public Information.
 She collaborates with health department staff to ensure implementation of the Workforce Development Plan, the Emergency Operations Plan, the Strategic Plan, Community Health Improvement Plan, Quality Improvement Plan and the Community Health Assessment; each designed to promote and improve the health of the residents of Monroe County.